Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • WP 5: $96/month (125,000 visits, 30GB storage)

-Best For: Kinsta is best suited for resource-intensive WordPress applications, online stores, membership sites, and even for blogs/small businesses wherever they need to choose a managed WordPress hosting.
+Best For: Kinsta is best suited for resource-intensive WordPress applications, online stores, membership sites, and even for blogs/small businesses where they need to choose managed WordPress hosting.

 Best WordPress Hosting For Beginners – GreenGeeks